 Electric water heaters exhibit wear and tear a bit differently.
 These heaters rely on electric coils, usually two of them, with each heating one half of the tank.
 As the coils age, they burn out.
 The surest sign of this is when you all of a sudden start running out of hot water quickly.
 Repair is a matter of draining the tank and replacing the coil, a job best left to an experienced plumber or electrician.

-One way to save operating costs with an electric water heater is to have a 240-volt timer installed that allows the water to come on only when you need it.
+Another way to save operating costs with an electric water heater is to have a 240-volt timer installed that allows the water to come on only when you need it.
 In a typical day, you’d set the water heater to come on an hour before you wake up to handle the morning showers, then go off during the day only to come back on in the late afternoon and into the evening to handle chores like washing dishes and even baths.
 Set correctly, you’d only need to heat water 8 to 10 hours a day, rather than 24.

 Oil water heaters need the same sort of maintenance that any oil-fired boiler or furnace might, regular cleaning and adjustment of the burner.
 But oil water heaters have one very distinct advantage over gas or electric heaters: an extremely high recovery rate.
 A 30-gallon oil-fired water heater can easily serve a family of 6.
 You’d need a 40-gallon gas or 50 gallons electric unit to even come close to that.